BlessedConso001/week8python/README.md

 2. North America: High death rate despite moderate confirmed cases.
 3. Australia: Low confirmed cases and deaths — likely due to strict measures.

-📁 File Structure
+File_structure
 COVID19_Data_Analysis_Project/
-├── covid_analysis.py   # This script
-├── Corona.csv          # Dataset (not included here)
+├── covid_analysis.py   # Main Python script with all documentation and code ├── Corona.csv          # COVID-19 dataset (you must add this yourself)
-└── README.md           # Optional documentation file
+└── README.md           # Optional documentation file (if keeping a separate README)

 ⚖️ License
 This project is for educational purposes only.
 The dataset is obtained from kaggle and code are provided as-is, without any warranty.